vilroi/blog/content/posts/kea-raw-sockets-and-icmp.md

 The other day I was taking a look at [kea](https://kea.readthedocs.io/en/latest/index.html), the open-source DHCP server from ISC for my home network.

-I installed kea on my gateway, made the minimal configurations necessary to get started.
+I installed kea on my gateway, made the minimal initial configurations, and fired it up.

-After that I and checked my laptop, and  confirmed that it had successfully been assigned an IP address from the range I had configured.
+Then I checked my laptop and confirmed that it had successfully been assigned an IP address from the range I had allocated.

-Neat.
+So far so good.

-I was about to move on to further skim through the documentation, but then had a realization:
+I was about to proceed to checking out other parts of the configuration and the documentation.

+However, I had a sudden realization:

-> "Wait a minute, I haven't enabled port 67 on my gateway yet.
+> "Wait a minute, I haven't enabled port 67 on my gateway's firewall.
 How is it accepting DHCP requests?"

-Reconfirming my firewall rules with iptables, indeed port 67 had not been enabled, and my default policy had been set to DROP as intended.
+All of my machines are configured so that it drops any ingress traffic by default.

+My gateway is no exception to this.
+Sure enough port 67 had not been enabled when I confirmed my firewall rules with iptables.

+What gives?

 Then I remembered reading something about raw sockets in the config file.